Eighters/GyverProject/app/Resources/doc/docker.md

 - [Install instructions](https://docs.docker.com/installation/mac/) for Mac OS X
 - [Install instructions](https://docs.docker.com/installation/ubuntulinux/) for Ubuntu
-- [Install instructions](https://docs.docker.com/engine/installation/windows/) for Windows (prefer Docker for Windows than deprecated Docker Toolbox)
+- [Install instructions](https://docs.docker.com/engine/installation/windows/) for Windows (prefer "Docker For Windows" than deprecated "Docker Toolbox")

+Note that using "Docker Toolbox" on Windows OS can occur unexpected issues ...

 Install [Docker Compose](http://docs.docker.com/compose/) on your system.

 - [Install instructions](https://docs.docker.com/installation/) for all supported systems

 Check that you can use docker commands without sudo !
-- To run docker command without sudo, you need to add your user (who has root privilages) to docker group & restart your sessions.
+- To run docker command without sudo, you need to add your user (who has root privileges) to docker group & restart your sessions.

         $ sudo usermod -aG docker <user_name>